ronaberinger/ronaberinger_individualproject/README.md

 # ronaberinger_individualproject
-This is the remote repository for the Individual Planning Stage portion of Rona Beringer's Project
+This is the remote repository for the Individual Planning Stage portion of Rona Beringer's Project.
+Student Number: 88218490